-In order to complete the analysis of the costs and benefits associated with the two proposed options, the Authority seeks comments on the following:
+In order to complete the analysis of the costs and benefits associated with the two proposed options, FSANZ initially sought comments on the following:

-• Are there any other potential costs and benefits to consumers, industry or government that have not been identified in this Initial/Draft Assessment?

-• What are the costs and benefits of the regulatory options for consumers in terms of public health and safety, consumer information and labelling?
+- Whether there were any other potential costs and benefits to consumers, industry or government that have not been identified in the Initial/Draft Assessment? - What were the costs and benefits of the regulatory options for consumers in terms of public health and safety, consumer information and labelling?